Ladbrokes looks at why, despite being the bookies' favourites, Chelsea might not actually be the smart pick to win the Conference League this season.

 Reasons to be positive for Chelsea

-Despite a poor run of form, the Conference League still represents a great opportunity for Chelsea to win silverware and guarantee Europa League football next season.
+The UEFA Conference League still represents a great opportunity for Chelsea to win silverware and guarantee Europa League football next season.

+They have found success in the competition, while also giving opportunities to youngsters like Marc Guiu.
 The 19-year-old Spanish striker has 6 goals and is one of the top scorers in the competition - one behind Betis striker Cedric Bakambu.

 Chelsea have not faced many challenges in their European campaign so far, but found it tougher against Copenhagen and Legia Warsaw in the knockout rounds.